Benitorax/ocproject5/README.md

   - The remember me system with the [split token strategy](https://paragonie.com/blog/2017/02/split-tokens-token-based-authentication-protocols-without-side-channels) is also inspired by [Symfony's](https://github.com/symfony/security-http).
   - Extra: the reset password system with split token strategy (*not included in the framework but only for the app*) is inspired by [SymfonyCasts/ResetPasswordBundle](https://github.com/SymfonyCasts/reset-password-bundle).

+- EventDispatcher
+  - Event class must extend `Event`.
+  - Subscriber class must extend `EventSubscriberInterface`.
+  - Listener class must implement `__invoke` method.
+  - Registration: Event must be set in `events` key, listener in `listeners` key and subscriber in `subscribers` key.

+    ```php
+    // config/services.php

+     return [ 'event' => [
+        'events' => [
+            'event.terminate' => [
+                'listeners' => [
+                    // [listener::class, priority],
+                    // [EntityListener::class, 10],
+                ]
+            ]
+        ],
+        'subscribers' => [
+            App\Service\Mailer\MailerSubscriber::class
+        ]
+    ]];
+    ```
+- Mailer

+  Thanks to SwiftMailer, EventDispatcher and MailerSubscriber, the Mailer can have 2 types of transport:
+  - SMTP transport: emails are sent immediately but it can slow down the sending of the HTTP response.
+  - Spool transport: emails are sent after returning the HTTP response.

+- Debug
+  - If `APP_DEBUG` is set to true in `.env.local`, the browser will display a beautifier error when a bug occurs.
+Otherwise, it will show an error page (403, 404, 500) that you can customize.